 F-111 Production

 General Dynamics won the US Department of Defense contract in 1962 to develop a supersonic aircraft under a program called TFX.
 This airplane, later designated F-111, would be the first in history to incorporate specific design features to make it capable of performing in multiple roles.
+General Dynamics built all F-111s at USAF Plant 4 in Forth Worth, Texas, USA.
+The same plant is now used by Lockheed Martin to build F-35 Lightning II Joint Strike Fighter (Trivia: the production line is just over a mile long, only in Texas !)

 The F-111 is the first production airplane with a variable sweep wing—a wing configuration that can be changed in flight.
 The wing provided outstanding aerodynamic efficiency.
 With wings fully extended, the F-111 could take off and land in as little as 2,000 feet.
 With wings fully swept back, it could reach supersonic speeds at high or low altitudes.
-At high altitudes, the F-111 could fly more than 2.2 times the speed of sound.
-At low altitudes, the F-111 could fly supersonic speeds (> 850 knots+) hugging the ground with its terrain-following radar.
-The F-111 could also fly trans oceanic distances without air-to-air refuelling.
+At high altitudes, the F-111 could fly more than twice the speed of sound, up to Mach 2.5 At low altitudes, the F-111 could fly supersonic speeds (> 850 knots+) hugging the ground with its terrain-following radar.

-The F-111 set a record for the longest low-level supersonic flight (172 miles at less than 1,000 feet altitude) on 9 November 1966.
+The F-111 could also fly trans oceanic distances without air-to-air refuelling and set a record for the longest low-level supersonic flight (172 miles at less than 1,000 feet altitude) on 9 November 1966.
 It was also the first tactical aircraft to cross the Atlantic from the United States to Europe without refuelling (in May 1967).

 The F-111 was flown for the first time on 21 December 1964.
 In October 1967, the first version was delivered to the USAF Tactical Air Command at Nellis AFB, Nevada.
 Two years later, the first production bomber version was turned over to the Strategic Air Command at Carswell AFB in Fort Worth, Texas.
 A total of 562 F-111s were built.
 The first rolled off the production line on October 15, 1964.
 The last was produced in 1976.